herrevilkitten/quip-hello-vue/README.md

 # quip-hello-vue
-A port of the Quip jquery stub, using Vue
+This is a port of the [Quip jquery stub](https://github.com/quip/quip-apps/tree/master/examples/jquery-stub), using [VueJS](https://vuejs.org/).